Siege of Székesfehérvár (1543)

 The siege of Székesfehérvár started in the month of August in 1543 when the Ottomans laid siege to the fortress.

 Székesfehérvár was a key fortification in the frontier area extending in the western foreground of Budin.
 In 1543 the garrison numbered 6,000 troops.
 On 22 August 1543 the Ottomans laid siege to the castle from three directions.
 On September 2 the Ottomans started a general attack against the fortress, they captured the outer castle.
 The next day the defenders in the inner castle surrendered to the Ottomans.
 It was turned into a sanjak of the province of Budin.

+Background

+Székesfehérvár, the city where Hungarian kings were crowned, was a key fortification in the frontier area extending in the western foreground of Budin (Buda).
+During the civil war that broke out after the death of King Lajos (Louis), at the Battle of Mohács, in 1526, Székesfehérvár joined the side of János Zápolya and remained loyal until Zápolya's death on July 22, 1540.
+Afterwards, the city defected and joined the side of Ferdinand I of Habsburg.
+By 1543, the garrison of the important city numbered about 6,000 troops under the command of Habsburg captain György Varkocs.

+Sultan Suleiman's campaign

+In 1543, Sultan Suleiman went on a major campaign into Hungary: his goal was to take two ancient cities: Székesfehérvár and Esztergom.
+From Edirne, he marched to Belgrade, then into Slavonia, where he took Valpovo, crossed the Drava River and during his march north, he took Siklós, Pécs, Máré, Szászvár, and Sióagárd.
+The Sultan continued his march north and, on July 26, besieged Esztergom, which he took on August 7.
+On August 8, Suleiman entered the castle and had the basilica inside the castle converted into a mosque.
+Ottoman forces left Esztergom on August 16, and marched south.